 This page addresses highlights of the Common Vulnerability Scoring System.
-The CVSS FAQ from the Forum of Incident Response and Security Teams (FIRST) is available athttp://www.first.org/cvss/faq.
+Information about CVSS from the Forum of Incident Response and Security Teams (FIRST) is available at https://www.first.org/cvss.

 Q: What is CVSS?